Historical Text by Ben Baker

 It was October or November that TJ published the first issue of our

 irregular weekly newsletter, FidoNews.
-I don't think he had ever intended
+I don't think he had ever

 to continue with the newsletter very long, and in January he passed that